MrChidewe/mobile_agent_app/README.md

 # agent_app

-An agent app that kets conductor confirm and view ticket details of a local public transport operator
+An agent app that allows conductors to confirm and view ticket details of a local public transport operator

 #Screen Shots